Skip to contents

 Details

-The survival times are generated according to the cox proportional-hazards regression model as defined by the user.
+The survival times are generated according to the Cox proportional-hazards regression model as defined by the user.
 How exactly the data-generation works is described in detail in Bender et al. (2005).
+Briefly, it uses the method of inverted cumulative hazards.
+When surv_dist is not a function, the exact equations given in Bender et al. (2005) are used.
+When a custom function is supplied to surv_dist instead, numerical approximations are used.
 To also include censoring, this function allows the user to supply a function that generates random censoring times.
 If the censoring time is smaller than the generated survival time, the individual is considered censored.

-To simulate more complex time-to-event data, the user may need to use the sim_discrete_time function instead.
+To simulate more complex time-to-event data, the user may need to use the sim_discrete_time or sim_discrete_event functions instead.

 References